Ziqiao-Shang/MapTab/Readme.md

 - **MetroMap**: Synthetic metro/subway network maps
 - **TravelMap**: Travel route maps with geographic information

+We have only released a portion of the benchmark.
+The complete training set and test set will be released in the future.

 ### Dataset Status

 The current release includes: